corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/state-persistence.md

 The `withEntityManager` function provides an object that adheres to the `EntityManager` interface but with two differences:

 * `getTransaction` returns a `RestrictedEntityTransaction`.
-* All other restricted functions will `UnsupportedOperationException` exceptions.
+* All other restricted functions will produce `UnsupportedOperationException` exceptions.

 The restricted functions are: